 The Activity feed on the app shows the average Triton Score for all your swimmers for that specific practice or workout.
 This average score shows how well your group trained overall, the goal is to hit a score above 75 on every workout.
 A higher score means a better training session.
 This is done by ranking training performance in the 3 critical pillars for improvement in every workout: Readiness, Focus, and Intensity.

-The Readiness score helps keep your athletes' bodies healthy.
-It calculates how much the volume of training changed and shows your athletes' training status and injury risk to assess their readiness to train.
+The Readiness score helps keep your athletes' bodies race ready.
+It calculates how much the volume and the intensity of training changed and shows your athletes' training status and injury risk to assess their readiness to perform.

-If the score is hitting 90 or higher, you are increasing training at an optimal rate.
-The goal is to keep the Readiness Score between 90-100, where you are maximizing improvement while staying ‘Safe.’
+If the score hits 90 or higher, you're increasing training at an optimal rate.
+The goal is to keep the Readiness Score between 90-100, where you are maximizing improvement while keeping athletes primed to perform.

 The Focus score summarizes how well your swimmers executed their technical skills compared to a benchmark of their own past performances.
-Skill execution is not just important during tests sets, true behavioral change in the water happens when swimmers focus on their skills every practice, every set, every meter.
+Skill execution is not just important during test sets; true behavioural change in the water happens when swimmers focus on their skills every practice, every set, and every wall.

 The Focus Score ranges from 0-100.

-If your athletes' scores are hitting 75 or higher, they’re improving their technique at an optimal rate.
-When comparing to others, a score above 75 means their skill execution is better than others of similar gender, height and speed.
+If your athletes' scores are hitting 75 or higher, they improve their technique optimally.
+When compared to others, a score above 75 means their skill execution is better than others of similar gender, height and speed.

 The Intensity score is calculated by using metrics like distance, active time vs rest time and swim intensity (swim speed).
 TritonWear uses AI to set an average of the athletes' usual distance, active time and swim intensity and adjusts this average as they improve or train harder.

 The Intensity score ranges from 0-100.